Health and Safety Protocols and Policies

 - Personal hygiene expectations

-- Masks are required whenever going outside and walking around the buildings.
+- Face coverings are required whenever going outside and walking around the buildings.

 - Students must sanitize their hands whenever entering their residence hall.